Faiyaz42/FindAPeer/README.md

 ## Demo - https://youtu.be/jmUwmNiifkk

+## NOTE : THIS IS STILL A WORK IN-PROGRESS,AS A RESULT SOME OF THE FEATURES ARE ABSENT OR DO NOT WORK.

 ## Setting up

 1. To setup you will need npm installed.
 To install npm, use this link: <https://www.npmjs.com/get-npm>